-Since I feel I really should like these foods (come on, what vegetarian doesn’t like hummus or falafel?!), I like experimenting to make them more enjoyable to me – I loved my quick falafel, for example, and I love hummus made with other beans instead of chickpeas (especially with added lemon juice and feta – yum).
+Since I feel I really should like these foods (come on, what vegetarian doesn't like hummus or falafel?!), I like experimenting to make them more enjoyable to me - I loved my quick falafel, for example, and I love hummus made with other beans instead of chickpeas (especially white bean hummus - yum).

 This time, I played around with the standard hummus recipe so much that it barely even resembles hummus any more - and it's completely and utterly delicious.
 There's no tahini, but there is a good handful of kale, and a decent amount of parmesan cheese (the veggie version, of course).